How to Unlock the Huawei E220 HSDPA modem

 e220

-Disclaimer: I’m not responsible, nor will be held liable, for anything you do with the information I provide in this tutorial.
+Disclaimer: I’m not responsible or liable for anything you do with this tutorial.
 Use it at your own risk.

-Or you can download and extract this file.
-It contains all the tools we need for the job, including a lightweight portable hex editor 🙂
+Or just download and unzip this file.
+It’s got everything you need, including a lightweight portable hex editor 🙂

-Basically, Unlocking the e220 is simple as running the E220 CardLock Unlock tool and entering the unlock code and pressing the “Ok” button.
-But that’s when you “know” the unlock code.
+Unlocking the E220 is as easy as running the E220 CardLock Unlock tool, punching in the unlock code, and hitting “OK.”
+But that’s only if you already *know* the unlock code.

 unlock

-So how do we find the unlock code for our modem? that’s where the other tools come in handy.
+So how do you figure out the unlock code?
+That’s where the other tools come in.

-Plug your modem to the computer and run the E220 Updater.
-Wait till it detects your modem and then press the “Cancel” button. yes!
-Cancel it!
-This is just to make it easier for the “real tool” to identify the modem.
+Plug your modem into your computer and run the E220 Updater.
+Wait for it to detect your modem, then hit the “Cancel” button.
+Yep, cancel it!
+This just preps things for the real tool to spot the modem easier.

-Hope this will be helpful.
-I’d absolutely love to know your views on this.
-Good luck with unlocking your modems 🙂
+Hope this helps!
+I’d love to hear what you think.
+Good luck unlocking your modems 🙂 ~SeeJay

 DIY Roll-Up Keyboard